dogkisser/watch/README.md

 # watch.horse.wang

+- [ ] watching the porn on screen earns n points
+- [ ] the longer you watch, the higher your multiplier
+- [ ] occasional engagement checks or points are forfeited
 - [ ] like 30m long really big multiplier for logging in at the same time in your daily streaks (forms habit)
 - [ ] chill asmr beats to study to in the background
 - [ ] n points moves you up a level, levels are grouped (noob, amateur, pro)